 Pros and Cons of Keto Diet, According to Nutritionists & Dietitians

-By: Julie Mancuso, Owner of JM Nutrition, Nataly Georgieva, MScFN, RD, Terence Boateng, BASc, BSc, RD, CSEP-CEP, MHSc, Vanessa Phillips, BSc, MSc
+By: Julie Mancuso, Owner of JM Nutrition, nutritional counselling service by registered nutritionists and dietitians, Nataly Georgieva, MScFN, RD, Terence Boateng, BASc, BSc, RD, CSEP-CEP, MHSc, Vanessa Phillips, BSc, MSc

 In this post: